Jhernie/jhernie/README.md

 ## 👯 I’m looking to collaborate on ...
 * 💻 Backend projects
-* ✈️ Flight data
+* ✈️ Flight data projects
-* ✏️ Education data
+* ✏️ Education data projects
-* 💰 Compensation and Workforce data
+* 💰 Compensation and Workforce data projects
-* ⌚️ Projects relating to Personal Improvement and Biometric data
+* ⌚️ Projects relating to Personal Improvement and Biometric data projects
 * 🌋 Indigenous data and research

 ## 📫 How to reach me: ...